Emma Thompson biography

 In 2013, Emma was nominated for a Golden Globe for her portrayal of crusty Mary Poppins author P.L.
 Travers in Saving Mr. Banks (2013) opposite Tom Hanks as Walt Disney.
 Most recently, Emma played the mother of the title character in The Legend of Barney Thomson (2016), despite being only two years older than the actor playing her son, Robert Carlyle.
 She has since appeared as the hapless lead character's doctor in Bridget Jones's Baby (2016), which she also co-wrote with the author of the Bridget Jones' books, Helen Fielding and Dan Mazur, and joined Emma Watson and Dan Stevens for the live-action adaptation of Beauty and the Beast (2017).
 In the film, she plays Mrs. Potts.

-Emma married second husband Greg Wise on July 29, 2003.
-They have a daughter, Gaia Romilly Wise.
+Emma was first married to actor and director Kenneth Branagh from 1989 until they separated in 1995.
+She married second husband, co-star Greg Wise, on July 29, 2003.
+Togther they have a daughter, Gaia Romilly Wise.